-- People drown in lakes, rivers, ponds and oceans - not hospitals.
-So formal reporting of these deaths is rare.
+- people drown in lakes, rivers, ponds and oceans - not hospitals - making formal reporting of these deaths rare.

 What factors make people more at risk?

-Low- and middle-income countries (LMICs) often don’t have any culture of water safety, let alone any safety provision.
-Critically, people in LMICs are far more exposed to open water, as they often have to rely on ponds and lakes for daily tasks like washing and bathing.
-So tragedies often hit frighteningly close to home - in Bangladesh most drownings of children under 5 occur within 20m of where they live.
+Over 90% of drownings happen in low- and middle-income countries, some of them lacking basic water safety education and services.
+Critically, people are far more exposed to open water, as they often have to rely on ponds and lakes for daily tasks like washing and bathing.
+So tragedies often hit frighteningly close to home - in Bangladesh most drownings of children under 5 occur within 20 metres of where they live.